chouseknecht/minishift-up-role/README.md

 **Fedora**

-- python2-dnf, and libselinux-python packages
+- Install packages python2-dnf, and libselinux-python

 ## Known Issues

 **Fedora**

 - Before accessing the Docker daemon on the minishift instance, you'll need to modify the `/etc/sysconfig/docker` script to prevent it from overriding the DOCKER_CERT_PATH environment variable.
-Edit the file, and change this line:
+Edit the file, and change the line `DOCKER_CERT_PATH=/etc/docker` to the following:

-    ```
-    DOCKER_CERT_PATH=/etc/docker
-    ```

-    To the following:

     ```
     if [ -z "${DOCKER_CERT_PATH}" ]; then